 A polyline consists of two or more line and/or arc segments that are attached at their endpoints.
 Select CAD>CAD> Rectangular Polyline, then click and drag from corner to corner to create a rectangular-shaped, closed polyline.
 A closed polyline measuring 2'x 2' (600 mm x 600 mm) can also be created by clicking once while the Rectangular Polyline tool is active.

 You can also create a polyline by drawing lines and/or arcs end-to-end, allowing the end of each new object to snap to the end of the previous one.
-Line- and arc-based objects will only snap together to form a polyline if they are on the same layer and share identical attributes such as color, line style, and arrow specifications.
-If one end of the polyline is connected to the other, it becomes a closed polyline.
+Line- and arc-based objects will only snap together to form a polyline if

-Closed Polylines
+Open Polylines